 Ruling coalition leads poll, main opposition gains support

-The Left, with flat 5-percent support, would be the only other party to enter parliament.
+The far-right Confederation and the Left followed up with 5-percent backing each, unchanged since the last survey, and would be the only two other parties to enter parliament.

-The pro-agrarian Polish People's Party (3 percent) would fall short of the 5-percent parliamentary threshold required to win lower house of parliament seats.
+The pro-agrarian Polish People's Party, with a flat 3-percent support, would fall short of the 5-percent parliamentary threshold required to win lower house of parliament seats.